SpECTRE v2024.09.29

 Input file tests

 We have a suite of input file tests in addition to unit tests.
 Every input file in the tests/InputFiles/ directory is added to the test suite automatically.
-The input file must specify the Executable it should run with in the input file metadata (above the --- marker in the input file).
+If you don't want your input file tested at all, add the relative input file path to the whitelist in cmake/AddInputFileTests.cmake.
+If the input file is being tested, it must specify the Executable it should run with in the input file metadata (above the --- marker in the input file).
 Properties of the test are controlled by the Testing section in the input file metadata.
 The following properties are available:

 • Check: Semicolon-separated list of checks, e.g. parse;execute.
 The following checks are available: